Ottodix/Eole-foobar-theme/README.md

 # Eole Foobar theme

 This is a skin for the [foobar2000](https://www.foobar2000.org) audio player.

-THIS THEME REQUIRE FOOBAR 1.4 (or superior) !
+This theme require Foobar2000 1.4 (or superior).

 ## Participate to the theme